Cisco-Talos/clamav-documentation/src/manual/Usage/Scanning.md

 > **Disclaimer**: ClamAV doesn't have a "quick scan" mode.
 ClamAV is malware detection toolkit, not an endpoint security suite.
 It's up to you to decide what to scan.
 A full system scan is going to take a long time with ClamAV or with any anti-virus software.

 > **Disclaimer 2**: ClamScan, ClamOnAcc, and ClamDScan each include `--remove` options for deleting any file which alerts during a scan.
-This is generally a terrible idea, unless your monitoring an upload/downloads directory.
+This is generally a terrible idea, unless you're monitoring an upload/downloads directory.
 False positives happen!
 You do not want to have the wrong file accidentally deleted.
 Instead, consider using `--move` or perhaps just `--copy` and set up script with the ClamD `VirusEvent` feature to notify you when something has been detected.

 ## Windows-specific Issues